Publishers partner with supply-side platforms to manage their inventory and get the best value for their ad units.

 The basic model of an ad network is to collect publishers’ inventory, categorize it, and sell it for profit.
 With ad networks, advertisers don’t know where their ads are going to be displayed.
 And publishers don’t know whose ads they are showing.
 Ad network keeps all such data confined within its network (unless publisher or advertiser asks to see the data).

 On the other side, exchanges are transparent.
-They keeps the auction open for advertisers and ad agencies.
+They keep the auction open for advertisers and ad agencies.
 Hence everyone can see the money exchanged between the buyers and sellers.
 Next, it connects the seller and buyer in a way that exchange is visible to all the involved parties/platforms (SSPs, DSPs, and other vendors).

 Google is the biggest name in the ad tech, so it makes sense that its exchange, Google AdX, comprises the largest pool of advertisers and publishers in the world.
 But Google is not the only game in town.
 Apart from Google AdX, here are some other ad exchanges to know about: